 Phil Jones: The motivation to do something better motivates me.
 I look at work I did two years ago and compare it to things I’ve done recently and I see improvement not just in style but in technique as well.
 Other artists I follow are always moving forward and are driven to innovate their techniques and improve as artists.

 That’s what drives me.
 If I’m doing the same thing ten years from now that I’m doing today, I’ll be very depressed.
 My natural style is cartooning; it just flows from me.
 I start with rough sketches and refine those drawings, flipping them back and forth to achieve balance in the drawing, design, and color.

 What tools do you mostly use and what makes you choose them?

-Phil: I graduated from Ringling College as a “traditional” illustrator.
-My training was all in paint, pens, pencils and traditional media.
-After spending years at Disney and the military, I had to teach myself digital media like Photoshop and Illustrator.
-Now, most of my work is created in Adobe Sketch on my iPad Pro, so I can work literally anywhere on a project.
+Phil Jones: I graduated from Ringling College as a “traditional” illustrator.
+My training was all in paint, pens, pencils, and traditional media.
+After spending years at Disney and in the military, I had to teach myself digital media like Photoshop and Illustrator.
+Now, most of my work is created in Adobe Sketch on my iPad Pro, so I can work anywhere on a project.

-Considering all the professional experience you have, what is it like now teaching inexperienced painter?
+Considering all the professional experience you have, what is it like now teaching inexperienced painters?

 Phil Jones: I teach part-time at a paint party establishment where I lead people with no skills at all through sometimes complex painting.
 The most rewarding thing I hear is when someone says, “I never thought I could paint that!” and they leave excited with their very own painting they did with a little guidance from me.